lyteword/kjv/proverbs/chapter-3.md

 <sup>26</sup> For the LORD shall be thy confidence, and shall keep thy foot from being taken.

-<sup>27</sup> ¶ Withhold not good from them to whom it is due, when it is in the power of thine hand to do it.
+<sup>27</sup> ¶ Withhold not good from them to whom it is due, when it is in the power of thine hand to do *it*.

 <sup>28</sup> Say not unto thy neighbour, Go, and come again, and to morrow I will give; when thou hast it by thee.